M Multi-Map

 To add new templates generated by an LLM, you have two options:

-1. Manual Source: Paste the generated JSON directly into the defaults: [...] array inside meta-mind-library.js.
+1. Manual Source: Paste the generated JSON directly into the defaults: [...] array inside multi-map-library.js.

 2. Runtime Upload: Save the AI output as a .json file, open the Data Manager Phase in the app, and click the Upload Template button to write it permanently to your LocalStorage.